Former School Officer Is Pushing Back Against People Criticizing His Actions During The Parkland Shooting

-After President Trump said he lacked "courage," and his own boss said his inaction had made him "sick to my stomach," Broward Country Deputy Scot Peterson — the resource officer at the Florida school where a gunman killed 17 people this month — has released his own version of events in a letter on Monday.
+After President Trump said he lacked "courage," and his own boss said his inaction had made him "sick to [his] stomach," Broward Country Deputy Scot Peterson — the resource officer at the Florida school where a shooter killed 17 people this month — has released his own version of events in a letter on Monday.

-A letter released by Peterson's attorney and addressed to the "South Florida Community & the American Public," states that the former officer "is confident that his actions on that day were appropriate under the circumstances" and that video and eye-witness testimony "will exonerate him of any sub-par performance."
+A letter released by Peterson's attorney and addressed to the "South Florida Community & the American Public" states that the former officer "is confident that his actions on that day were appropriate under the circumstances" and that video and eyewitness testimony "will exonerate him of any sub-par performance."

 After viewing security footage from the school last Thursday, Broward County Sheriff Scott Israel said Peterson was armed and in uniform but never went in to confront Nikolas Cruz, who killed 17 people on Feb.
 14 during a mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida.